sbmalik/ubuntu_snippets/README.md

 ## Install GPU Libraries
 1. Install NVIDIA Drivers and check `nvidia-smi`
-2. Install the Anaconda
+2. Install the Docker & NVIDIA Docker
+3. Install the Miniconda

-3. Create environment and install `tensorflow-gpu` or `pytorch-gpu` (according to your need)
+    a.
+Create environment and install `tensorflow-gpu` or `pytorch-gpu` (according to your need)

 ## Docker Directories
 1. You can change docker root directory by following [GUIDE](https://blog.adriel.co.nz/2018/01/25/change-docker-data-directory-in-debian-jessie)